 When your child is struggling at school, it’s imperative to know why.

-For 20+ years, Dr. Deanna Gumina has used comprehensive cognitive assessments to uncover precisely how students are struggling.
+For 20+ years, Dr. Deanna Gumina has used comprehensive assessments to uncover precisely how students are struggling.
 By pinpointing the specific issues, highlighting areas of strength, and implementing immediate interventions, she is able to help parents and students create a path forward.

 Perhaps most importantly, understanding oneself through detailed assessment creates resiliency.
 The confidence of being able to do any task presented – on your own terms and with the knowledge of how you do your best work – is what leads to success at school and in life.
 Taking a “wait and see” approach leads to unnecessary frustration and failure.